dekoning-lab/allele_age_simulator/README.md

 ### Mac OS notes

-This code was tested with `GCC`, since it fully support openmp.
+This code was tested with `GCC`, since it fully supports OpenMP.
 Therefore, it is necessary to export the paths to the `GCC` executables before running `cmake`.

 ```